-KPL-045 is a monoclonal antibody inhibitor of the CD30/CD30L interaction, a T-cell co-stimulatory receptor involved in activated T-memory cell function.
-We are continuing our pre-clinical activities in

-KPL-045 in inflammatory diseases driven by T-cell-dependent autoantibody generation and dysregulated TH effector memory responses and expect to file an IND with the FDA in the second half of 2019.

-KPL-404 is a monoclonal antibody inhibitor of the CD40/CD40L interaction, a central control node of T-cell-dependent, B-cell-mediated humoral adaptive immunity.
-We are continuing our pre-clinical activities in KPL-404 in T-cell dependent, B-cell mediated diseases, and expect to file an IND with the FDA for this program in the second half of 2019.
+- KPL-045 is a monoclonal antibody inhibitor of the CD30/CD30L interaction, a T-cell co-stimulatory receptor involved in activated T-memory cell function.
+We are continuing our pre-clinical activities in KPL-045 in inflammatory diseases driven by T-cell-dependent autoantibody generation and dysregulated T_H effector memory responses and expect to file an IND with the FDA in the second half of 2019 and initiate a Phase 1 clinical trial in the first half of 2020. - KPL-404 is a monoclonal antibody inhibitor of the CD40/CD40L interaction, a central control node of T-cell-dependent, B-cell-mediated humoral adaptive immunity.
+We are continuing our pre-clinical activities in KPL-404 in T-cell dependent, B-cell mediated diseases, and expect to file an IND with the FDA for this program in the second half of 2019 and initiate a Phase 1 clinical trial in the first half of 2020.
+In January 2019, we exercised our exclusive option to acquire all of the outstanding capital stock of Primatope Therapeutics, Inc., or Primatope, the company that owns or controls the intellectual property related to KPL-404.
+We expect to close this transaction within 60 days of the option exercise subject to a supplemental due diligence period.
+If we do not close this transaction, our license to the intellectual property controlled by Primatope to research, develop and manufacture KPL-404 will terminate and we will cease the development of KPL-404.